-In particular, one, and exactly one, of the three possibilities arise.
+In particular, one, and exactly one, of the three possibilities arises.

-The question of evaluating this sum was mentioned briefly in Remark 4.2.5.
+The problem of evaluating this sum was mentioned in Remark 4.2.6.

 EXERCISE 6.2.7.
 Consider the examples of finite groups for which we computed the full character table (in Section 4.6.2, 4.6.3 and 4.6.4), and for each of them determine the Frobenius-Schur indicators (in particular determine which are self-dual).
-[Hint: For $GL_2(\mathbf{F}p)$, one can use Exercise 4.6.15 to first find very easily the self-dual representations.]
+[Hint: For $GL_2(\mathbf{F}p)$, one can use Exercise 4.6.16 to find rather easily the self-dual representations.]
 6.3.
 The Larsen alternative Our next application has some common features with the Frobenius-Schur theory, but it is a much more recent development which is really a fact about compact, infinite, Lie groups.
-The results are due to M. Larsen [27, §3], and have been extensively developed by N. Katz (for instance in [22]).
+The results are due to M. Larsen [42, §3], and have been extensively developed by N. Katz (for instance in [32]).
 Their basic motivation can be described as follows: a compact group $G \subset U_n(\mathbf{C})$ is given, by some means or other, and the question that arises is to identify it, in particular, to prove that it is "big" in some sense.
 Here, "big" has roughly the following meaning: either one would like to prove that $G \supset SU_n(\mathbf{C})$, or one knows - again, one way or another - that G preserves either a symmetric or alternating non-degenerate bilinear form, and the goal is to prove that G contains either the corresponding (real) special orthogonal group or the unitary symplectic group.
 For this, Larsen found a beautiful numerical criterion.
 We present it here as an interesting and relatively elementary fact about representations of compact groups.
-It might not be clear whether this is actually applicable in practice, but we will describe quickly in a remark how the problem appears in concrete applications, and how it has been applied by Katz in particular.
+It might not be clear whether this is actually applicable in practice, but we will describe quickly in a later remark how the problem appears in concrete applications.
 The invariant introduced by Larsen is the following: